TelegraphCreative/abodu-fed/site/content/pages/2.product/index.md

       type: photo_with_content_block__list--item
       photo_with_content_block__list--item--heading: 'Quality materials — natural and industrial.'
       photo_with_content_block__list--item--copy: 'Quality and feel matters.
 We use natural wood and other premium materials throughout to create a distinct, yet comfortable experience.'
-      '#hidden': false
+      '#hidden': true
     -
       type: photo_with_content_block__list--item
-      photo_with_content_block__list--item--heading: 'Timeless and appealing aesthetic.'
+      photo_with_content_block__list--item--heading: 'An appealing aesthetic.'
       photo_with_content_block__list--item--copy: 'We offer the best of Scandinavian influence: simplicity, functionality, minimalism - paired with a timeless aesthetic.
-Your Abodu needs to look like it belongs in your space, no matter whether your main home is modern, Spanish-style, or Victorian.'
+Your Abodu needs to look like it belongs in your space, no matter the design of your main home.'
-      '#hidden': true
+      '#hidden': false
   photo_with_content_block__image:
     - /assets/4.jpg
   photo_with_content_block__heading: 'Our Product Pillars'